-Students are responsible for registering properly and paying by the deadline.
+Students are responsible for registering properly and paying all tuition and fees by the deadline.
 Students may not receive written confirmation of schedule changes and/or financial (tuition) obligations; therefore, it is the student’s responsibility to verify the accuracy of their schedules – including all course and section numbers – before the end of the add and drop periods for each of their classes.
 Students are responsible, both academically and financially for all courses in which they remain officially enrolled after the drop period has ended.
-Instructors do not have the authority to withdraw students from classes.
+Instructors do not have the authority to drop or withdraw students from classes.

 Withdrawals granted after the end of the drop period are typically only permitted for the entire semester and only for non-academic reasons.
 Withdrawals will not be granted to those who stop attending class.
 For more information, please review “Canceling Registration/Withdrawal from the Semester” in the Catalog.

 Exceptions are considered only under exceptional circumstances beyond the student’s control with verifiable, third party documentation.
 Such documentation is required of all students submitting requests to ensure equity and fairness.
 No withdrawals can be approved to avoid an unsatisfactory grade.
 Exceptional circumstances include – but are not limited to – the following:

 - Medical Circumstances – Requests for withdrawals due to health or medical circumstances must be supported by relevant, dated medical documentation from the provider of treatment.
 The documentation must show a substantial medical change that arose unexpectedly after the drop period has ended.
 If a student is seeking a selective course withdrawal, the student must show why the condition has affected that course (or courses) specifically.
 Otherwise, only a total semester withdrawal would be considered by the committee.